 Lester, Cubs agree to $155M, 6-year contract

-SAN DIEGO (AP) — Jon Lester agreed Tuesday night to a $155 million, six-year contract with the Cubs, the first big deal of the offseason involving a top-level starting pitcher and one Chicago hopes will help end more than a century of frustration at Wrigley Field's Friendly Confines.
+SAN DIEGO (AP) — Jon Lester agreed to a $155 million, six-year contract with the Chicago Cubs late Tuesday, the first big deal of the Major League Baseball offseason involving a top-level starting pitcher.

 “It’s not often you get to win the lottery, and we won the baseball lottery this year,” new Cubs manager Joe Maddon said.
 “Now it’s up to us to put it into effect.”